zepheira/pybibframe/test/README.md

 		    print(outstream.getvalue()) #This output becomes the EXPECTED stanza

 Then copy the corresponding EXPECTED stanzas to the right place in the test file.

+# Expanding the test suite

+* ["structural marc problems you may encounter"](https://bibwild.wordpress.com/2010/02/02/structural-marc-problems-you-may-encounter/) is a good chamber of horrors.
+We should check that we handle the given cases gracefully.